 Unfortunately, development along the Otter Creek in Leicester Junction preceded the NFIP and current septic regulations.
 Structures in this area were built so as to take advantage of access to the railroad tracks which follow the creek.
 This area can be isolated by floodwaters which cause the Junction area itself to become an island.
 Emergency evacuation of these residents requires qualified water rescue personnel when roads become overtopped by flood waters.
 Fortunately for the residents of this area, the Otter Creek flooding is extremely predictable and can be forecast 2-3 days in advance, giving time to elevate belongings and evacuate in advance of the flood waters.
+According to FEMA, there are no repetitive loss properties in Leicester.

 Requirement 44 CFR § 201.6(c)(2)(ii) (NFIP Repetitive Damage) Requirement 44 CFR § 201.6(c)(3)(ii) (NFIP Participation and Compliance)

-Community Maps
+2.2.
+Community Maps 2.2.1.

-2.2.1.
 Municipal Road Names Map